 There’s an old saying that “80 percent of life is just showing up.”
 I’d expand on that with – “and negotiating for something.”
-Unfortunately, many approach negotiating as a win/lose proposition, when it shouldn’t be.
-It’s a communication process in which two parties are striving for a conclusion that is mutually acceptable.
-Negotiating, whether you are hiring someone, working out terms with a supplier for retail products, forming a partnership or purchasing equipment, is part of building a relationship so that it’s important both parties feel good about the outcome.
+Unfortunately, many approach negotiating as a win/lose proposition when it shouldn’t be.
+It’s a communication process in which two parties are striving for a mutually acceptable conclusion.
+Negotiating, whether you are hiring someone, working out terms with a supplier for retail products, forming a partnership, or purchasing equipment, is part of building a relationship.
+It’s important both parties feel good about the outcome.

 Fortunately, you don’t have to be born with an inherent talent for negotiating to succeed at it.
 Here are seven easy steps to take to boost your negotiating skills and get the outcomes you want.

-In order to effectively negotiate, you’ll want to find out as much as you can about the objectives of the other party.
+To effectively negotiate, you’ll want to find out as much as you can about the other party's objectives.
 Based on past experiences, you may be able to draw some conclusions.
 You can talk to others who do business with the party you are negotiating with.
-Go online and see if there’s any news or commentary in social media.
+Go online and see if there’s any news or commentary on social media.
 There’s also nothing to stop you from being direct and asking the party what they hope to achieve from the negotiation.
 The other party may expect you to be equally forthright about your expectations.

 Don’t Be Afraid To Aim High

 Ask for what you want – as high as you want – as long as you can justify your objectives.
 Aiming high doesn’t mean setting a line in the sand.
 Negotiating isn’t about asserting a ‘take it or leave it’ position.

 To help support your position, provide as much information as possible.
 Doing so can help the other party resolve any ambivalent feelings they may have about your position.

 Just as you should provide as much data as possible about your position, listen to the other side.
 Ask probing questions if the other party isn’t forthcoming.
 The more you understand the other party, the better you can come to a mutually satisfying agreement.